Rory-Sullivan/Rory-Sullivan.github.io/_posts/2025-05-08-polymorphism_with_rust3.md

 let _ = get_ray_color(&ray, &triangle);
 ```

-However this does not offer any benefits over the generic version, so in most
+However this does not really offer any benefits over the generic version we saw
+in [part 2]({% post_url 2025-05-08-polymorphism_with_rust2 %}), so in most cases
-cases I would recommend sticking with generics for this use case.
-The real
+I would recommend sticking with that for this use case.
+The real benefit of
-benefit of `dyn Trait` we will see in the next section.
+`dyn Trait` we will see in the next section.

 ## Polymorphic lists